tsmoreau/docs/docs/wp-and-research/sharding-paper.md

 A common missing feature of these aforementioned approaches is the lack of smart contract support.
 If two transactions from the senders in different shards, which execute the same smart contract, would cause concurrent conflict updates in the different shards to the state of the same smart contract.

-In this paper, we propose a sharding architecture for TomoChain but can be applied to any Proof-of-Stake-based blockchain systems to address the aforementioned issues.
+In this paper, we propose a sharding architecture for Tao but can be applied to any Proof-of-Stake-based blockchain systems to address the aforementioned issues.
 Furthermore, to be able to provide security and safety for shards, we provide an incentive-driven mutual verification game that aims at offering fast transaction confirmation time and fast detection of a malicious behavior that creates fraudulent blocks.
 Masternodes of a shard that create a fraudulent block will be detected and penalized by losing all of their deposits to the node that detects the invalidity of the block.